pytopia/project-nashenas-telegram-bot/README.md

-# Template for Telegram Bot
+# Telegram Bot to Connect Strangers

-Template to create a telegram bot in python.

 ## How to Run
 1. Set your telegram bot token as environment variable `TELEGRAM_BOT_TOKEN`: